 6. Freshness on the go

-Never be afraid of those wide mouthed, laugh-out-loud moments again.
-Using a tongue cleaner reduces production of those pesky sulphur compounds by 75%.
+Never be afraid of those wide-mouthed, laugh-out-loud moments again.
+Using a tongue cleaner reduces the production of those pesky sulphur compounds by 75%.
 In comparison, a toothbrush only removes 45% of that nasty stuff.

 Once you start getting into the habit of routinely cleaning your tongue, you’ll never have to worry about running to the nearest 7-Eleven for breath mints again.
 High five!